sindresorhus/public-ip/readme.md

 > Get your public IP address - very fast!

 In Node.js, it queries the DNS records of OpenDNS which has an entry with your IP address.
 In browsers, it uses the excellent [icanhaz](https://github.com/major/icanhaz) service through HTTPS.

 ## Install

 ```
-$ npm install --save public-ip
+$ npm install public-ip
 ```